-However, in most cases, such as where the majority of space is Non-Assessable, it will be appropriate to simply mark the relevant area as Non-Assessable and continue with the TLA.
+However, in most cases, such as where the majority of space is non-assessable, it will be appropriate to simply mark the relevant area as non-assessable and continue with the TLA.
 This will allow the building to obtain a BEEC and meet disclosure obligations, as long as a certified NABERS rating has also been completed.

-The TLA Access Fact Sheet contains a summary of the reasons why access or information may be required by an Assessor.
-The Fact Sheet will be available to Assessors through the Assessor Portal or by sending a request to info@cbd.gov.au.
+The TLA Access Fact Sheet contains a summary of the reasons why access or information may be required by an assessor.
+The Fact Sheet will be available to assessors by sending a request to info@cbd.gov.au.